 SAS is a serial drive interface based on Serial-Attached SCSI.
 SAS supports both SCSI and ATI.
 SAS is a performance over traditional SCSI.
 They are designed for high-performance enterprise purposes.
 It enables multiple devices of different sizes to connect with longer cables.
 Those cables can be hot-plugged.
 It is a point-to-point protocol moves data to and from computer storage devices.
 SSD is a drive technology like cd, DVD, and a Solid-state drive (also known as flash drives).
 SSD data are stored on flash memory chips, so the data can be retained without power.
 Basically, the same type of memory used in SD cards or non-volatile memory in mobile devices.

 What is SAS?

-SAS devices have two ports each resides in a different domain.
-IN case of failover, if one path fails it takes another independent path for communication.
+SAS devices have two ports; each resides in a different domain.
+IN the case of failover, if one path fails, it takes another independent path for communication.
 SAS ports fall in Transport and physical layer.
-SAS has well-defined address/ID unique to each of its drive.
+SAS has a well-defined address/ID unique to each of its drive.